-For the simulated gas flow with zero or low angular momentum, while we still use Eqs. (\ref{eq:density})-(\ref{eq:utheta}) to initialize $\rho$, $u_t$, and $u^\theta$, we modify the initial $u^\phi$ and $u^r$ according to the desired disk specific angular momentum.
-The disk specific angular momentum is characterized by the circularization radius $R_c$, at which the centrifugal force is large enough to counterbalance the inward gravitational force.
-The three simulations have maximum specific angular momentum corresponding to $R_c = 0$ (model a09rc0), $10 r_g$ (model a09rc10), and $50 r_g$ (model a09rc50), respectively.
-The specific angular momentum of a Keplerian, equatorial circular orbit is:
+For the simulated gas flow with zero or low angular momentum, while we still use Equation (\ref{eq:density})--(\ref{eq:utheta}) to initialize $\rho$, $u_t$, and $u^\theta$, we modify the initial $u_\phi$ and $u^r$ according to the desired initial specific angular momentum.
+The specific angular momentum of a Keplerian equatorial circular orbit is